Reformatory Political Federation: Ideology

 The RPF believed that society should be based on Biblical norms and values.
-The political differences between the GPV and SGP, the two other orthodox Protestant parties, were marginal and based on theological differences.
+The political differences between the GPV and SGP, the two other orthodox Protestant parties, were marginal and based on theological differences, the GPV being closely associated with the Reformed Churches in the Netherlands (Liberated) and the SGP having ties to various Pietist Reformed denominations, such as the Reformed Congregations and the Old-Reformed Congregations in the Netherlands.
+The RPF in contrast was much more ecumenical, encompassing not only various orthodox Reformed groups but also Evangelicals and Pentecostals.